jonahberean/psi_transmission/README.md

 # psi_transmission

 This repository contains scripts, Jupyter notebooks, and other documents used for analysis of the UCN guide transmission experiment, carried out in December of 2017 at the [Paul Scherrer Institute](https://www.psi.ch/en).
-This file provides an overview of the repository contents.
+This file provides an overview of its contents.

 ## data